mbodenhamer/yatr/README.rst

 .. image:: https://readthedocs.org/projects/yatr/badge/?version=latest
     :target: http://yatr.readthedocs.org/en/latest/?badge=latest

 Yet Another Task Runner.
 Or alternatively, YAml Task Runner.
 Yatr is a YAML-based task runner that attempts to implement and extend the best features of GNU Make for 21st-century software development contexts that are not centered around the compilation of C/C++ code.
-The project is very much in preliminary development, but is nonetheless functional for basic applications.
+The project is in preliminary development, but is nonetheless functional for basic applications.

 Installation
 ------------